hsynlms/sass-greedy/README.md

 ));
 ```

+Let's dive deep.

-## Mixin injections
+# Mixin injections

 ### Custom row mixin injection
-sass-greedy runs `custom row mixin injection` which is provided by you externally `before generating column styles`.
-It gives you the flexibility to add `custom css styles for row element of the grid`.
+sass-greedy runs `custom row mixin injection` which is defined externally before generating grid column styles.

-Let's assume that you wish to have `.no-gutters` css style that can be used for any row element of the grid system.
+Let’s assume that you wish to have **no-gutters** CSS style for row element of the grid system to remove spacings.
 Here is an example to do it in sass-greedy:

 ```scss
 @mixin greedy-custom-row-mixins() {